nanobox-io/nanobox-guides/articles/php/wordpress/installing-updating-plugins.md

 Requests to network directories must traverse your app's network, adding latency to every request.
 While this latency is minimal, it can add up very quickly.

 ### Bytecode Caching
-If you're using a bytecode cache like xCache or OPcache, PHP will cache it's first response it gets back from a file in your filesystem.
+If you're using a bytecode cache like xCache or OPcache, PHP will cache its first response it gets back from a file in your filesystem.
 If that file gets updated, PHP will never see it since a response is already cached.

 If you're running in a multi-node web component, things can get even more complicated.
 Each node will store its own bytecode cache, potentially resulting in out-of-sync nodes serving inconsistent results.